-Burns, who is from Colorado Springs, is CU-Boulder’s ninth recipient of the scholarship and first since 2006.
+Burns, who is from Colorado Springs, is CU-Boulder’s 10th recipient of the scholarship and first since 2006.

 The 59 new Truman Scholars were selected from among 655 candidates nominated by 293 colleges and universities.
 Recipients were chosen on the basis of their academic and leadership accomplishments and their likelihood of becoming public service leaders.